Warren Sturgis McCulloch: Biography

 In 1941 he moved to Chicago and joined the Department of Psychiatry at the University of Illinois at Chicago, where he was a professor of psychiatry, as well as the director of the Illinois Neuropsychiatric Institute until 1951.
 From 1952 he worked at the Massachusetts Institute of Technology in Cambridge, Massachusetts with Norbert Wiener.
 He was a founding member of the American Society for Cybernetics and its second president during 1967–1968.
 He was a mentor to the British operations research pioneer Stafford Beer.

 McCulloch had a range of interests and talents.
 In addition to his scientific contributions he wrote poetry (sonnets), and he designed and engineered buildings and a dam at his farm in Old Lyme, Connecticut.

 McCulloch married Ruth Metzger, known as 'Rook', in 1924 and they had three children.
 He died in Cambridge in 1969.

 Work

 He is remembered for his work with Joannes Gregorius Dusser de Barenne from Yale and later with Walter Pitts from the University of Chicago.
 He provided the foundation for certain brain theories in a number of classic papers, including "A Logical Calculus of the Ideas Immanent in Nervous Activity" (1943) and "How We Know Universals: The Perception of Auditory and Visual Forms" (1947), both published in the Bulletin of Mathematical Biophysics.
 The former is "widely credited with being a seminal contribution to neural network theory, the theory of automata, the theory of computation, and cybernetics".

 McCulloch was the chair of the set of Macy conferences dedicated to Cybernetics.
-These, greatly due to the diversity of the background of the participants McCulloch brought in, became the foundation for the field.
+These, greatly due to the diversity of the backgrounds of the participants McCulloch brought in, became the foundation for the field.

+In Wiener's Cybernetics (1948), he recounted an event in the spring of 1947, when McCulloch designed a machine to allow the blind to read, by converting printed letters to tones.
+He designed it so that the tone is invariant for the same letter viewed under different angles.
+Gerhardt von Bonin saw the design, and immediately asked, " Is this a diagram of the fourth layer of the visual cortex of the brain?".

+In his last days in 1960s, he worked on loops, oscillations and triadic relations with Moreno-Díaz; the reticular formation with Kilmer and dynamic models of memory with Da Fonseca.
+His work in the 1960s was summarized in a 1968 paper.

+Neuroscience

+He studied the excitation of the brain by strychnine neuronography, which was a method to map brain connections.
+Applying strychnine in one point of the brain causes excitations in different points of the brain.
+Bailey, Bonin, and McCulloch conducted a series of studies in the 1940s that identified connections in the brains of macaque and chimpanzee that are consistent with modern understanding of VOF.